-Christchurch’s major cycle route network is designed to be a safe and convenient option to get people on bikes to where they want to go.
+Christchurch’s major cycleways network is designed to be a safe and convenient option to get people on bikes to where they want to go.
 Nine of the 13 planned cycleways are now open for you to ride.

 Get the latest on cycling news and events in Ōtautahi Christchurch.